aadu999/test-aiml/README.md

-Nadata Opulence's AIML courses data sets and projects will be updated in this repository! <br>
+Our AIML courses data sets and projects will be updated in this repository! <br>
 for more information on our training programs<br>
-<b><br> visit us at : http://nadataopulence.com
+<b><br> visit us at : http://adarsh.one
-<br>mail us at : hello@nadataopulence.com
+<br>mail us at : hello@adarsh.one
 </b>